10 Books to Read After Binge-Watching “Friends”

 What if you could call your husband’s old self on a magic telephone and be transported back to your carefree college days, before your relationship had acquired all that baggage?
 When Georgie, a big, busy, self-important TV writer, blows off Christmas in Nebraska with her stay-at-home husband and kids so she can work on a new series pilot, it looks like her marriage is over…until she dials his number on their old landline.
-These movies also feature time travel, with life-altering results.

 The Hopefuls by Jennifer Close

 A little like Friends goes to Washington, D.C.
 It’s miserable being the only person at every party who doesn’t have security clearance…until non-political Beth and her husband befriend a popular White House staffer and his wife, attracting admiration, envy, and a host of rumors.

 What if the kids on Friends met at an arty summer camp when they were all 15 and were inseparable ever after?
 What if some of them made it big and others…well…didn’t?
 Would the gulf between the haves and the have-nots finally break up the old crowd?
 A New York Times review described this New York Times bestseller as “warm, all-American, and acutely perceptive about the feelings and motivations of its characters.”